-- 7.4 Development control income includes a 20% increase in fees as draft regulations providing for the increase in planning application fees were laid before Parliament on the 19th October 2017.
-The regulations have to be approved by both Houses of Parliament, which is anticipated to be before the end of the year.
-Once the regulations are approved, the new fees will come into force 28 days later.
-This should be in place by the end of January 2018.
-Note £50,000 of investment costs have been allowed for against this as the increased fees will need to deliver improvements and some additional resources in planning. - 7.5 The leisure centre income has increased as per the agreement, with no allowance for indexation, Note the fees were not set as increasing each year, hence there will be a reduction in income for the following three years of the MTFS as per the contract. - 7.6 Due to capital disposals the costs of capital has decreased by £89,791, which benefits the general fund.
-The Capital Programme gives details of the underlying transitions that have led to this position and should be read in conjunction with this MTFS update.. - 7.7 Car Park income includes the proposal for a 10p increase in parking fees.
+7.4 Development control income includes a 20% increase in fees as draft regulations providing for the increase in planning application fees were laid before Parliament on the 19th October 2017.
+The regulations have been now been approved by both Houses of Parliament, and fee increases have now been introduced leading to an

+- expected increase in fee income of £173,000 Note £60,000 of investment costs have been allowed for against this as the increased fees will need to deliver improvements and some additional resources in planning. - 7.5 The leisure centre income has increased as per the agreement, with no allowance for indexation, Note the fees were not set as increasing each year, hence there will be a reduction in income for the following three years of the MTFS as per the contract. - 7.6 Due to capital disposals the costs of capital has decreased by £93,670, which benefits the general fund.
+The Capital Programme gives details of the underlying transitions that have led to this position and should be read in conjunction with this MTFS update. - 7.7 Car Park income includes the proposal for a 10p increase in parking fees.
 The increase represents a contribution to the costs of running services over the life of the MTFS of £356,000.
 This is a significant contribution to those services.
 The basic 50p rate was introduced in 2013/14 as a reduction from the 70p rate inforce before that time.
 Therefore the 10p increase only restores half of the original income reduction to from reduced the fees in 2013/14, and with CPI inflation that original 70p rate would be 75p for 2018/19.
-A further increase of 10p is included in this MTFS for 2020/21 and 2022/23.